 7. “Where the needs of the world and your talents cross, there lies your vocation.”

-This is total super-capitalist, corporate double-speak nonsense.
+This is totally super-capitalist, corporate double-speak nonsense.
 It does not even remotely sound like Aristotle.
 I am not sure where it comes from and I cannot find it debunked, but I will keep looking.

 8. “Pleasure in the job puts perfection in the work.”